The Bankrate promise

 - Internet service

-You should also see if the rental units you’re considering will require a deposit.
-Many landlords ask for security deposits, first and last months’ rent, and pet deposits, if you’ll be bringing a furry friend.
-There are also moving costs to consider: packing materials, boxes, U-Haul rentals and the costs of a moving company if you’ll want to use one.
+You should also see whether the rental units you’re considering will require a deposit.
+Many landlords ask for security deposits and first and last months’ rent.
+There may also be a pet deposit, if you’re bringing a furry friend.
+There are also moving costs to consider: packing materials, moving truck rentals or moving company fees.

 Saving up to buy

-If you’re planning to buy a house, you’ll need significantly more savings to make your move.
-Buying a house requires what’s called a down payment — almost like a deposit on the home.
-The total cost of a down payment varies depending on your mortgage loan, the house you’re purchasing and your credit, but you can generally expect to pay anywhere from 3 to 20 percent of the total home price.
-On a $200,000 home, that would mean a down payment of $6,000 to $40,000.
+Buying a house requires a down payment — almost like a deposit on the home.
+The total cost of a down payment varies depending on your mortgage loan, the home you’re purchasing and your credit, but you can generally expect to pay anywhere from 3 percent to 20 percent of the total purchase price.
+On a $200,000 home, for example, that would mean a down payment of $6,000 to $40,000.

-Though these numbers might seem jaw-dropping at first glance, they’re not completely out of reach, no matter what your paychecks might look like.
-You’ll just need to:
+These numbers might seem jaw-dropping at first glance, but they’re not necessarily out of reach.
+You’ll need to consider the following:

 - Nail down your timeframe.
 When are you looking to buy?
-This will determine how much you’ll need to save each month to get there.
+This will help you determine how much you’ll need to save each month to get there.

 - Budget toward those savings.
-Once you know what you need to save on a monthly basis, you can start budgeting out your expenses to free up the extra cash.
+Once you know what you need to save on a monthly basis, you can start budgeting out your expenses to free up any extra cash.

 - Automate your savings.
 Consider setting up automatic savings deposits (from your paychecks or checking account) or using a savings app to keep your savings goals on track.

 - Bank those windfalls.
-Getting a Christmas bonus at work?
-A big tax refund?
-An inheritance from a loved one?
-Dedicate that chunk of cash — in full — for your house fund.
+Getting a Christmas bonus?
+A tax refund?
+An inheritance?
+A birthday check?
+Dedicate that chunk of cash — in full — to your house fund.

 - Build in flexibility.
 Sometimes extra costs come up, or you bring in less money than you thought.
 Make sure you have a little cushion (both financially and time-wise) in the event something goes off course.

-You can also consider a home that’s on the smaller side, like a townhome or condo unit.
-These come with much smaller down payments, mortgage costs and, in many cases, monthly utility costs as well.
+- Consider a home that’s on the smaller side, like a townhome or condo unit.
+These typically come with much smaller down payments, mortgage costs and, in many cases, monthly utility costs as well.